-- 185. The inclusion of corporate assets that mature on a date beyond the legal final maturity date of the liabilities requires that the CDO transaction sell these assets before this date.
-This exposes the transaction to the noncredit-related risk of loss of par and is particularly troublesome for corporate bonds and other types of instruments that return all or substantially all of the par balance at the asset's legal final maturity date. - 186.
+- 181. The inclusion of corporate assets that mature on a date beyond the legal final maturity date of the liabilities requires that the CDO transaction sell these assets before this date.
+This exposes the transaction to the noncredit-related risk of loss of par and is particularly troublesome for corporate bonds and other types of instruments that return all or substantially all of the par balance at the asset's legal final maturity date. - 182.
 We address this concern by limiting the concentration of assets in the long-dated bucket to 5%.
-When the allowance for this bucket exceeds 5%, the par credit for each long-dated asset is reduced by applying a present value of 10% per year to each principal payment due on the asset beyond the legal final maturity date of the transaction.
+When the allowance for this bucket exceeds 5%, the par credit for each long-dated asset in excess of the 5% is reduced by applying a 10% discount rate per year to each principal payment due on the asset beyond the legal final maturity date of the transaction.
 This adjustment reflects a potential par loss incurred for the forced sale of the asset under less than ideal market conditions.
+We may also apply additional stresses depending upon the size of exposure to long-dated assets.
+For example, if a transaction had 20% exposure to long-dated assets, we might haircut the excess amount (15% in this example) by amounts consistent with those indicated in our market value criteria (see "Methodology And Assumptions For Market Value Securities," published Sept.
+17, 2013), especially as the number of years remaining until the transaction's legal final maturity decrease.

-187. This approach applies only to corporate assets.
+183. This approach applies only to corporate assets.
 Long-dated structured finance assets raise different issues that are beyond the scope of this article.